 - Obtain the connection string URI of a replica set instance.
 For more information, see Overview of replica set instance connections.

 - Use the obtained connection string URI to connect your applications to the instance.

-For more information about read preference options, see Read Preference.The following is an example of a connection string URI with the read preference specified:
+For more information about read preference options, see Read Preference.Example:

-After you use the preceding method to connect to a replica set instance, a client can preferentially send read requests to secondary nodes to achieve read/write split.
-In the meantime, the client automatically detects the relationship between the primary and secondary nodes.
-If the primary node is changed, the client automatically switches over write operations to the new primary node to guarantee the high availability of services.
+After you use the preceding method to connect to a replica set instance, a client can preferentially send read requests to secondary nodes to implement read/write splitting.
+The client also automatically detects the relationship between the primary and secondary nodes.
+If the primary node changes, the client automatically switches over write operations to the new primary node to ensure the high availability of ApsaraDB for MongoDB.